AztecProtocol/aztec-packages/docs/docs/aztec/concepts/circuits/index.md

 tags: [protocol, circuits]
 ---

-Central to Aztec's operations are 'circuits' derived both from the core protocol and the developer-written Aztec.nr contracts.
+Central to Aztec's operations are 'circuits' derived from both the core Aztec protocol and developer-written Aztec.nr contracts.

-The core circuits enhance privacy by adding additional security checks and preserving transaction details - a characteristic Ethereum lacks.
+These circuits enhance privacy by adding additional security checks and preserving transaction details—a characteristic that is often limited in Ethereum.

-On this page, you’ll learn a bit more about these circuits and their integral role in promoting secure and efficient transactions within Aztec's privacy-centric framework.
+On this page, you’ll learn more about these circuits and their integral role in promoting secure and efficient transactions within Aztec's privacy-centric framework.

-## Motivation
+# Motivation

 In Aztec, circuits come from two sources:

 1. Core protocol circuits
-2. User-written circuits (written as Aztec.nr Contracts and deployed to the network)
+2. User-written circuits (written as Aztec.nr contracts and deployed to the network)

-This page focusses on the core protocol circuits.
+This page focuses on the core protocol circuits.
 These circuits check that the rules of the protocol are being adhered to.

-When a function in an Ethereum smart contract is executed, the EVM performs checks to ensure that Ethereum's transaction rules are being adhered-to correctly.
-Stuff like:
+When a function in an Ethereum smart contract is executed, the EVM performs checks to ensure that Ethereum's transaction rules are being adhered to correctly.
+Examples include:

 - "Does this tx have a valid signature?"
 - "Does this contract address contain deployed code?"